-This problem could potentially be alleviated by improving our understanding of the expected dependency structure of different test quantities' uniformity checks, as then we could correct for multiple comparisons without loosing that much power.
+This problem could potentially be alleviated by improving our understanding of the expected dependency structure of different test quantities' uniformity checks, letting us correct for multiple comparisons without loosing that much power.
+However, even similar test quantities can lead to in principle different SBC checks (see Section 3.6).
+So any practical measure of dependency or orthogonality between test quantities would need to reflect not only existence of a difference, but also its magnitude.
 We leave that as future work.
 In practice, we have seen similarity in the degree of uniformity violation between different test quantities using the same inputs, making the need for multiple comparison correction less urgent.